skinatro/Accuknox-Devops-Assignment/README.md

-Problem Statement 1
+# Problem Statement 1

-I am using a local kubernates environment using k3d with 2 agent nodes and going to import the image from docker hub (skinatro/wisecow)
+I am using a local kubernates environment using k3d with 2 agent nodes and Traefik as the Ingress Controller I

 - [X] Dockerization
 - [X] Kubernates